anshali15634/anshali15634/README.md

   - Fine-tuned GoogLeNet on a proprietary agricultural dataset.
   - Implemented targeted data augmentation to improve model generalization.
   - Boosted classification accuracy by 12%.

 ---

+### 🤖 Natural Language Processing
+- **MetaCognify: AI-Powered Educational Platform**
+  - Built and deployed an LLM-powered educational chatbot platform using Falcon-180B, applying Feynman Technique and Socratic Method via prompt engineering to improve knowledge retention and critical thinking.
+  - Designed NLP pipelines for personalized learning, including automated gap analysis, adaptive questioning, and AI-generated feedback using LLM text evaluation.

+- **Responsive AI ChatBot Platform with Vercel, OpenAI, Google Gemini**
+  - Developed a responsive AI chatbot with support for multiple models, including OpenAI and Google Gemini.
+  - Implemented real-time streaming of AI-generated responses using Next.js, TypeScript, and Vercel AI SDK.
+  - Designed a modern, user-friendly interface with Tailwind CSS and deployed on Vercel.

+---